Roy Young (American football)

-Roy O. Young (September 11, 1917 – May 5, 1987) was an American football offensive lineman in the National Football League (NFL) for the Washington Redskins.
-He played college football at Texas A&M University and was drafted in the seventh round of the 1938 NFL Draft.
+Roy O. Young (September 11, 1917 – May 5, 1987) was an American professional football offensive lineman in the National Football League (NFL) for the Washington Redskins.
+He played college football at Texas A&M University and was drafted in the seventh round of the 1938 NFL draft.
 While playing with the Texas A&M Aggies, Young was named to the All-Southwest Conference team in 1936 and 1937.
 After playing for the Redskins for 1938, he retired from football and became a professional boxer.

 After retiring from sports, Young became a doctor and moved to Scottsdale, Arizona.
 He died on May 5, 1987.